onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-In the code above, we also allow the content of the task to be edited.
+In the code above, we also allow the content of the `task` to be edited.

-However, we will not support changing the creation date for obvious reasons.
+> *However, we will not support changing the creation date for obvious reasons.*

 Notice that the `findByIdAndUpdate` method receives a regular JavaScript object as its parameter,
-and not a new task object created with the `Task` constructor function.
+and not a new `task` object created with the `Task` constructor function.

 There is one important detail regarding the use of the `findByIdAndUpdate` method.
 By default, the `updatedTask` parameter of the event handler receives the original document
 [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
-We added the optional `{ new: true }` parameter, which will cause our event handler to be called with the new modified document instead of the original.
+We added the optional `{ new: true }` parameter, which will cause our event handler to be called ***with the new modified document instead of the original***.

 After testing the backend directly with Postman and the WebStorm REST client, we can verify that it seems to work.
 The frontend also appears to work with the backend using the database.